acupofspirt/css-validator-loader/README.md

 This loader will help you detect syntax errors and typos in your stylesheets by friendly warnings in console.

-[Here](https://csstree.github.io/docs/syntax.html) is described the grammar by which the validation is carried out.
+[Here](https://csstree.github.io/docs/syntax.html) is described the grammar by which the validation is performed.

 Compatible with Webpack 2-4.